| |

 Salisbury, is one of the most famous prehistoric monuments in

-the world.
-The site contains elements which are believed to date back to
+The site of Stonehenge contains elements which are believed to date back to

-approximately 8000 BC, however construction of monuments at the site is believed
+approximately 8000 BC.
+Construction of monuments at the site is believed

 to have begun around 3100 BC, with construction and reconstructions continuing